An animal's handler is solely responsible for ensuring the safety and proper care of their animal at all times.

 - Proof of Vaccinations: All dogs must wear a rabies vaccination tag.
 All animals residing or coming onto campus on a regular basis must be up to date with vaccinations in accordance with state and local laws and regulations.

-- Proof of Annual Veterinary Care: The student must provide evidence that the animal is receiving annual, routine veterinary care.
+- Proof of Annual Veterinary Care and Spay/Neuter: The student must provide evidence that the animal is receiving annual, routine veterinary care and has been spayed or neutered as applicable.

 - Proof of Service-Animal-in-Training Status (where applicable): Service animal user/handlers will provide upon request the College with evidence that the animal is a service dog candidate and/or being trained in collaboration with a bona-fide service animal training organization.